How to Use MyTone

 Try it today, then share which tone gave you the best lift.

-MyTone is a feature in RightBlogger that helps AI write in your personal voice.
-It learns from your writing and uses that style when you generate new content.
+MyTone is a RightBlogger feature that helps the AI write in your personal voice.
+It learns your tone from a sample and then applies it when you use RightBlogger writing tools.

-You can train it three ways: paste a text sample, paste a URL to a blog post or YouTube video, or manually describe your tone in your own words.
+Go to Account, then MyTone.
+Choose one option: paste a text sample, paste a URL to a blog post or article, paste a YouTube URL, or manually describe the tone in your own words.

-A simple test is the Paragraph Generator.
-Add a short idea, select your MyTone, and generate a paragraph to see how close it matches your style.
+A simple way to test it is with the Paragraph Generator.
+Type one idea, choose your MyTone, and compare the output to your normal writing.

-How many tones can I save, and how do I manage them?
+How many MyTone styles can I save, and how do I manage them?

 New:Autoblogging + Scheduling